 4) the demonstration of causal relationships between the molecular properties of neuronal nicotinic receptors and their distribution with brain physiology and behavior.

 The methods used to attain the first objective include crystallization of the purified protein (or specific fragments) and analysis of the three-dimensional fonctional organization by site-directed mutagenesis, stopped-flow with fluorescent ligands in wild type and mutant brain nicotinic receptors.
-To attain objectives 2 and 3, the most recent advances in recombinant DNA technologies, cloning and sequencing of cDNAs in situ hybridization, promoter analyses, in vivo and in vitro transfection experiments, conditional homologous recombination in vivo and stereotaxic injection of lentiviral vectors are being exploited, along with cell biology methods such as confocal microscopy, cell imaging and small animal fMRI and optic fiber imaging in vivo.
+To attain objectives 2 and 3, the most recent advances in recombinant DNA technologies, cloning and sequencing of cDNAs in situ hybridization, promoter analyses, in vivo and in vitro transfection experiments, conditional homologous recombination in vivo and stereotaxic injection of lentiviral vectors are being exploited, along with cell biology methods such as confocal microscopy, cell imaging, small animal fMRI and optic fiber imaging in vivo.

 Ongoing applications of the current work to medicine include ; (1) the pharmacology of peripheral and central nicotinic synapses in relation with the effect of nicotine in addiction, cognitive enhancement, anagesia, anesthesia, and neuroprotection.

-(2) the pathology of skeletal muscle in its innervated conditions and after denervation, the pathology of myasthenia gravis and myesthenic syndromes.
+(2) the pathology of the innervated skeletal muscle and after denervation, the pathology of myasthenia gravis.

-(3) brain defects resulting from (or associated with) alterations of nicotinic receptors such as frontal lobe, epilepsy, Alzheimer's and Parkinson's disease, analgesia, aging and nicotine addiction.
+(3) brain defects resulting from (or associated with) alterations of nicotinic receptors such as frontal lobe, epilepsy, Alzheimer's ans Parkinson's disease, analgesia, aging and nicotine addiction.

-Keywords: nicotinic acetylcholine receptors , allosteric proteins , learning , knockout mice , nicotine addiction
+Keywords: nicotinic acetylcholine receptors, allosteric protein, learning, knockout mice, nicotine addiction

 |More informations on our web site|